 Home > Financial Aid > Billing Instructions

 - Fall Semester, August 1.
-See the Fall Billing instructions.
+For details see the fall billing instructions.

-- Spring Semester, December 21.
-See the Spring Billing instructions.
+- Spring Semester, December 20.
+For details see the spring billing instructions.

-Every semester students are required to complete the required billing forms in their UCanWeb account by the due date.
-After reviewing the bill, payment arrangements must be made to pay any balance due (a payment plan is available).
-Failure to complete this process can result in late fees being assessed, being dropped from classes and room assignments.
+Every semester students are required to complete the required online billing forms in their UCanWeb account by the due date.
+After reviewing the bill payment arrangements must be made to pay any balance due (a payment plan is available).
+Failure to complete this process can result in a late fee being assessed, being dropped from classes, and room assignments.
 Students are encouraged to contact the Student Service Center if they have difficulty meeting the deadline for assistance.

-Once all online forms have been completed, then the bill will be reviewed by a member of the Student Service Center.
+Once all online forms have been completed the bill will be reviewed by a staff member in the Student Service Center.
 There are a number of reasons that processing of a bill can delayed including non-payment and incomplete financial aid applications.
 It is important to monitor your SUNY Canton email account for updates.
-Once your bill has been completely processed a registration receipt will be sent to the students' SUNY Canton email address.
+Once your bill has been completely processed an email receipt will be sent to the students' SUNY Canton email address.

 Financial Aid Deferments

 Certified financial aid may appear on the bill to assist you in determining your balance due.
 Although the actual funds have not yet been received, SUNY Canton assumes you will follow the appropriate financial aid procedures to have this aid credited to your account.
 Failure to complete the financial aid process will result in the cancellation of the anticipated financial aid.
 If you have applied for financial aid that does not appear as a credit on your bill, contact the Student Service Center to check the status and/or inquire about a deferment prior to the bill due date.